 This website hosted by the Netherlands Heart Institute is for information and training purpose only, The Netherlands Heart Institute nor the individual researchers involved in this project carry responsibility for medical decisions made with the information provided by this website.

 The ARVC risk calculator is based on clinical data of patients fulfilling ARVC diagnosis as per modified Task Force Criteria (TFC) from 14 academic centers worldwide.
-The calculator utilizes two prediction algorithms.
+The calculator utilizes three prediction algorithms.
 One algorithm predicts the risk of fast VT (>250bpm), VF, or SCA/SCD .
-The other predicts the risk of any type of sustained VA (including VT <250bpm) but only the risk of a first event, thus this result should be ignored if the patient had a prior sustained event.
-It should be stressed that neither of the predicted outcomes estimate the risk of SCD in specific.
+The second predicts the risk of any type of sustained VA (including VT <250bpm) as first event in patients without prior events (primary prevention only).
+The third algorithm is an adjustment of the second, adding PVS results to increase accuracy .
+It should be stressed that non of the predicted outcomes estimates the risk of SCD in specific.
 As the main purpose of ICD implantation is SCD prevention (not VT termination), this is an important limitation when using this calculator for ICD consideration.

 The predictions this calculator provides are based on clinical characteristics of patients at time of their diagnosis (within a time frame of ca. 1 year), therefore its application is meant for newly diagnosed patients (according to 2010 TFC).
 Pending further research, interpretation of predictions by entering characteristics during follow-up is discouraged.